thespeocute/zombs.io-vps-setup-tutorial/README.md

    - Choose a location near where zombs servers a located for less Ms.

    - YOU WILL NOT NEED TAMPERMONKEY ANYTHING FOR THIS.

+### Getting started
+   - Open windows powershell or any other shh program and do this command: